Judicial Branch Limited English Proficiency Advisory Committee

 Reports to: Chiefs & Supreme Judicial Court

-Maine has become increasingly diverse, and the Maine court system continues to respond to the needs of a more diverse community.
-In addition, the court system continues to respond to the needs of Maine's deaf and hard‑of‑hearing community.
+Maine has become increasingly diverse, and the Maine Judicial Branch continues to respond to the needs of a more diverse community.
+In addition, the Judicial Branch continues to respond to the needs of Maine’s deaf, late‑deafened, and hard of hearing communities.
 Assuring language and hearing access to justice requires planning and a consistent commitment to quality services in court proceedings.

-Since that time, the Judicial Branch has improved its capacity to address LEP and cultural competency issues in a more direct and structured way.
-The creation of this Standing Advisory Committee is intended to assist the Administrative Office of the Court, judicial leadership, the trial judges, and the rest of the Judicial Branch personnel with all of the issues associated with access to the court system by LEP individuals.
+The creation of this Standing Advisory Committee is intended to assist the Administrative Office of the Courts, judicial leadership, trial court judges, and the rest of the Judicial Branch personnel with issues associated with access to the court system by LEP individuals.

 The Advisory Committee may seek input, suggestions, and recommendations from individuals and groups within and outside of the Judicial Branch.
 The Advisory Committee is authorized to study procedures considered by or in effect in other court systems and any other model procedures.
 It is authorized to consult with any person or organization as necessary.